4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/sorting/countingSort/README.md

 ## Notes

+1. Our counting sort implementation works only on non-negative integers.
+However, to adapt it to work for arrays with negative integers, we can add an offset of +m, where m is the smallest integer in the array.
-1. Counting sort (stable version) is often used as a sub-routine for radix sort.
+2. Counting sort (stable version) is often used as a sub-routine for radix sort.
-2. Supplementary: Here is a [video](https://www.youtube.com/watch?v=OKd534EWcdk) if you are still having troubles.
+3. Supplementary: Here is a [video](https://www.youtube.com/watch?v=OKd534EWcdk) if you are still having troubles.